TheAgilityCollective/DNA/_docs/bun-protocol.md

 The Bun Protocol
 ================

-The Bun protocol is a lightweight, decentralized request routing protocol.
+The Bun protocol is a lightweight, decentralized 'request routing protocol'.
 It is designed to be the simplest possible way to handle requests that are shared by a distributed group of people.
 We use it mostly to handle incoming client requests.

 The metaphor
 ------------

 ![Siones's Home baked Kanelbulle!
 Yum!](../assets/Bun.jpg "Siones's Home baked Kanelbulle!
 Yum!")

 When a bun (= issue or request) comes in it is warm, juicy and soft.
 If it sits around for a day it will get cold.
 If it sits around several days it will become dry and hard.
-You can warm up an old bun in the microwave oven as long as it hasn't become too dry.
+You can warm up an old bun in the microwave as long as it hasn't become too dry.

 So, a bun should be eaten fairly quickly or thrown away.
 No use stuffing it in a box.
 If you can't eat it yourself, offer it to someone else - before it gets cold, dry and hard!

 Sample buns
 -----------

--   You get an email "Hi, we want a TDD course at company X. What will it cost and when can you come?".
+-   You get an email "Hi, we want a Leadership course at company X. What will it cost and when can you come?".
 Now you have a bun!
 -   You meet someone at conference who says "I want to join your company!".
 Now you have a bun!

 How the protocol works